Stay prepared with a Health Savings Account.

 You can make payments at the pharmacy, at your doctor’s office or upon receiving a medical bill the following ways:

-- Via electronic bill pay using our online banking or mobile app
+• Via electronic bill pay using Liberty Bank's online banking or mobile app

 No, as long as these funds are used to cover qualified medical expenses.